 Looking back on these performances, I can’t say I remember what my kids wore or which dance moves they perfected, but I do have full memories that a phone couldn’t capture.

-What to do with all those kid pictures and videos on your smartphone My decision to photograph my kids’every movement isn’t unique.
+My decision to photograph my kids’every movement isn’t unique.
 As a society, we excel at documenting even the most mundane moments.
 Forbes recently put together a list of eye-opening social-media statistics in an effort to show how much data we put out into the world.
 According to the article, 527,760 photos are shared by Snapchat users every minute every day and 46,740 photos are posted by Instagram users every minute—that adds up to 95 million photos and videos every single day.
 If that’s not enough, Facebook users upload more than 300 million photos each day—this adds up to a dizzying amount of photos racing through our feeds daily.
 But how much do we retain from these snapshots?

 The answer can be found in a combination of studies published in June 2017 in the journal Psychological Science, which suggest that taking photos may improve our visual memory but hinder our auditory memory.
 Researchers conducted several experiments, including one where they asked 294 participants to tour a museum exhibit.
 Some were allowed to keep their cameras with them and told to take at least 10 pictures, while others were left without their cameras.
 All of the participants also had to listen to an audio guide while touring the exhibit and complete a quiz at the end of the tour.